container-storage-interface/spec/spec.md

   // then the provisioned volume MUST be accessible from the "region"
   // "R1" and both "zone" "Z2" and "zone" "Z3".
   //
-  // If x<n, than the SP SHALL choose x unique topologies from the list
+  // If x<n, then the SP SHALL choose x unique topologies from the list
   // of requisite topologies.
 If it is unable to do so, the SP MUST fail
   // the CreateVolume call.
   // For example, if a volume should be accessible from a single zone,